 I trained at the University of Nottingham and have a first class BA (Hons) in Humanistic Counselling Practice.
 My training embraced the Person-Centred approach and as such in my practice I hold each person as an individual of value and worth, who, given the right ‘conditions’ will flourish and grow.

-I have counselled clients since 2006 and have experience working in the voluntary sector with both Counselling Xtra, a generic counselling service, and Rape Crisis.
-I currently receive referrals from the Carers Federation counselling clients who may be struggling with their role as a carer and experiencing issues around loss and identity .
+I have counselled clients since 2006 and have experience working in the voluntary sector with Counselling Xtra, a generic counselling service, Nottingham Sexual Violence Support Services (Rape Crises) and the Carers Federation.
+In 2014 I set up my own independent, private counselling practice.
 I am privileged to have worked with many different clients with different histories, backgrounds, cultures, beliefs and concerns, who have taken all their courage to share and explore their difficulties with me.
 I therefore have counselling experience in different areas, some of which are listed below, and many of which I have attended training/workshops:

 - Suicidal feelings